 - Makes about 4 cups

-- 1. If using dried chickpeas, dump them in a large bowl and add 3/4 teaspoon baking soda.
+If using dried chickpeas, dump them in a large bowl and add 3/4 teaspoon baking soda.
 Add enough cold water to cover and let soak overnight at room temperature.
 Drain the chickpeas and transfer them to a large pot with enough water to cover.
 Add 1 teaspoon baking soda and bring to a boil.
 Continue to boil until the chickpeas are tender, 30 to 45 minutes.
 (You may want to check the chickpeas for doneness after 10 to 15 minutes as the cooking time can vary dramatically depending on the chickpeas’ age and size.)
 Skim off any floating shells.
 Drain the chickpeas, reserving 1 cup cooking liquid, and let the chickpeas cool completely.
-If using canned chickpeas, drain and rinse the chickpeas and commence with step 2.
+If using canned chickpeas, drain and rinse the chickpeas and continue below.

-- 2. Combine the chickpeas, garlic, reserved liquid if using dried chickpeas or 1 cup cold water if using canned chickpeas, tahini, lemon juice, 1 1/2 tablespoons olive oil, salt, cumin, and pepper in a food processor and purée until smooth and creamy.
+Combine the drained chickpeas, garlic, reserved liquid if using dried chickpeas or 1 cup cold water if using canned chickpeas, tahini, lemon juice, 1 1/2 tablespoons olive oil, salt, cumin, and pepper in a food processor and purée until smooth and creamy.
 Plop the hummus on a plate or in a shallow bowl.
-If desired, cover and refrigerate the hummus for an hour or so.
-(Just don’t stash the fresh hummus in the fridge for more than a day or so.)
+If desired, cover and refrigerate it for an hour or so or for no more than a day.